Skip to main content

 • Verifies if candleslow and candleshigh arrays are initialized and contain at least one entry.

 • Retrieves the latest 96 entries (or all entries if fewer than 96 exist) from both arrays.
-For strategies utilizing 15-minute candle periods, this corresponds to the last 24 hours.
+With 15-minute candles, this is the last 24 hours.

 • Computes the average of these entries.